 I was chuffed to be granted access to Blumhouse’s episode for one of the best online tv shows for Hulu’s— ‘Into the Dark.’
-Culture Shock, episode ten screened at Cinepocalypse Film Festival and has now made it’s way to Fantasia International Film Festival 2019.
-The episode is also available on the HULU movies platform.
+Culture Shock, episode ten screened at Cinepocalypse Film Festival before it made it’s way to Fantasia International Film Festival 2019.
+The episode is available on the HULU movies platform.
 This article is a double episode review with They Come Knocking and Culture Shock.
 Two Hulu movies reviewed spoiler-free for this awesome genre-twisting series.

 They Come Knocking